Relyvrio/Albrioza is a new drug for the treatment of amyotrophic lateral sclerosis.

-The Albrioza formulation contains 3 g of sodium phenylbutyrate and 1 g of tauroursodeoxycholic acid.
+The Relyvrio/Albrioza formulation contains 3 g of sodium phenylbutyrate and 1 g of tauroursodeoxycholic acid.

-The idea behind Albrioza came from Joshua Cohen and Justin Klee, the founders of Amylyx, back in 2013 when they were students at Brown University.
+The idea behind Relyvrio/Albrioza came from Joshua Cohen and Justin Klee, the founders of Amylyx, back in 2013 when they were students at Brown University.

 It should be understood that a decrease of even 1–2 points on the ALSFRS-R scale can be reflected in a significant deterioration in patients’ ability to act independently.
 Because the ALSFRS-R assesses all types of everyday functions (including the ability to walk, dress, eat, talk, and breathe), such impairments manifest themselves in different ways.
 For example, someone may lose the ability to move around unaided or even go to bed, or someone may lose the ability to eat as usual, having to switch to feeding through a tube.

-Considering some questions about the efficacy of Albrioza and the ability of patients to continue taking it, additional, longer, and larger clinical trials are needed.
+Considering some questions about the efficacy of Relyvrio/Albrioza and the ability of patients to continue taking it, additional, longer, and larger clinical trials are needed.
 In doing so, they must strike a balance between the scientific rigor of the study and the generalizability of the findings to show the drug’s suitability in a broad population of patients with ALS.
-Of course, if Albrioza goes commercial in the near future, such confirmatory clinical trials may be postponed indefinitely, especially since the drug components have long been available as stand-alone drugs.
+Of course, since Relyvrio/Albrioza has entered the commercial market, such confirmatory clinical trials may be postponed indefinitely, especially since the drug components have long been available as stand-alone drugs.